Christian Lovis, MD, MPH, FACMI

 Jeffrey Klann believes that technology can and should have the same positive impact in the medical world it has in the consumer world and that the nation's massive investment in Health Information Technology should translate into accelerated innovation and discovery and improved quality, efficiency, and safety of health care.

 Claudia Pagliari, PhD, FRCPE

-Claudia Pagliari’s research focuses on new data streams (remote monitoring, crowdsourced data, data linkage) for better care coordination and research.
-Her research also focuses on the ethical, social, and legal implications of emerging digital health technologies, as well as the cost-effectiveness of ICT for health care systems and users.
+Claudia Pagliari’s research focuses on new data streams (remote monitoring, crowdsourced data, data linkage) for better care coordination, research, and policy.
+She also studies the ethical, societal, and regulatory implications of emerging digital health innovations, as well as factors influencing their effectiveness and sustainability.

 Carlos Luis Parra Calderón, PhD

 Technological Innovation, Virgen del Rocío University Hospital, Spain